randomfish/wunki-django-template/README.md

 Besides that the above packages are setup with sensible defaults, you also get the following benefits by using this package:

-- In development you can surf to [/500.html] and [/404.html] to view your 404 and 500 templates.
+1. In development you can surf to [/500.html] and [/404.html] to view your 404 and 500 templates.

-- Static and media files are served correctly in development.
+2. Static and media files are served correctly in development.

-- You receive a *pong* when you visit the [/ping] page.
+3. You receive a *pong* when you visit the [/ping] page.
 This view can be used in load balancer to see if your application is still up.
-Think [ELB]
+Think [ELB].

-- Celery runs on your development database while in development so you don't have to setup RabbitMQ on your development machine.
+4. Celery runs on your development database while in development so you don't have to setup RabbitMQ on your development machine.

-- Sensible directory layout.
+5. Sensible directory layout.
 Your _media_ and _static_ files will be copied into the `public` directory.
 They already contain a `.gitignore` because those files should not be in Git.

-- Email is setup for you.
+6. Email is setup for you.
 Error mails are sent with an actual sender and you can debug on port 1025 with the Python `smptd` server.

 ## Usage